Our Location

 .

-The global incidence of dengue has grown dramatically in recent decades – since we developed aircraft to transport Dengue carrying humans around the world.
+The global incidence of dengue has grown dramatically in recent decades – since we started travelling on planes and carrying Dengue infected people to new areas.

 Dengue is commonly reported from South East Asia (especially in Thailand from March to July), India, the Pacific islands and the Caribbean.